Wine Education is not just about Sommelier Skills or Tasting Technique

 Ten years ago, taking a wine course online was a difficult prospect.
 Today, someone who wants to become a wine expert or build sommelier skills can come to an in-person course and also have a digital component, or the can take a purely online course that allows them to interact at their own pace with other students.

-To see WSET Level 3 options coming up check out: https://www.grapeexperience.com/advanced-certificate-wine/
+Click here to see WSET Level 3 options

 The future of wine education continues to quickly evolve and offer more benefits to anyone interested in developing wine expertise!